e271828e/Flight.jl/docs/notes/design/event_visibility_walkthrough.md

 1. *Sweep.* The table is boundary-consistent: `battery/bus_voltage → 24.0`,
    the load current above `i_max`, `alt` past target.
-2. *Guards, all at once.* Both hold, both baselines were not-holding → fired set `{Battery.ovld, Avionics.cap}`.
+2. *Guards, all at once.* Both hold, both priors were not-holding → fired set `{Battery.ovld, Avionics.cap}`.
 (The fired set is snapshot-consistent under any option — guards run before any handler.
 The question is only what the handlers see.)